Large Deviations Optimal Scheduling of Closed Queueing Networks: The Model and Preliminaries

-\textbf{System Evolution}: We can now formally define the evolution of the Markov chain we want to study.
-At the beginning of time slot $t$, the state of the system is $\X^{\N}[t-1]$; note that this incorporates the state change due to serving the demand in time slot $t-1$.
-Now suppose the platform uses an assignment policy $U$, and in time slot $t$, a customer arrives at origin node $o[t]$ with destination $d[t]$ (sampled with joint distribution as specified by arrival matrix $\phi$).
-If $U^{\N}[\X^{\N}[t]](o[t],d[t])\neq \emptyset$, then a supply unit from $U^{\N}[\X^{\N}[t]](o[t],d[t])$ will pick up the demand and relocate to $d[t]$ instantly.
-Let $S[t] \triangleq U^{\N}[\X^{\N}[t]](o[t],d[t])$ be the chosen supply node (potentially $\emptyset$).
-Formally, we have
+\textbf{System evolution.} Let $t_{r}$ be the $r$-th service token arrival epoch after time $0$.
+Denote the state of the system just before $t_r$ by $\X^{K}(t_r^{-})$ (the initial state is $\X^{\N}(0)$); note that this incorporates the state change due to serving with the $(r-1)$-th service token arrival for $r>1$.
+Now suppose the system uses a scheduling policy $U$, and the $r$-th service token arrival has origin server $o[r]$ with destination buffer $d[r]$ (sampled from service token type distribution $\bphi$).
+Let $S[r] \triangleq U^{K}[\X^{K}(t_r^-)](o[r],d[r])$ be the chosen buffer (potentially $\emptyset$).
+Then, formally, the system state updates as per